iterative/dvc.org/content/blog/2020-11-20-dvc-vs-rclone.md

 ---
-title: 'Cloud Data Sync Methods and Benchmarks: DVC vs Rclone'
+title: 'Cloud Data Sync Methods and Benchmark: DVC vs Rclone'
 date: 2020-11-20
 description: |
   An overview of how data synchronization to and from remote storage is optimized in DVC 1.0.
 descriptionLong: |
-  In this post, we will outline the general methods used to determine which files to upload and download in a data synchronization operation, and investigate each method's effects on performance by comparing benchmark results from DVC and rclone.
-We will then conclude with a more in-depth explanation of optimizations made in DVC 1.0 which enabled us to outperform both older DVC releases as well as general data sync tools.
+  In this post, we'll outline the general methods used to determine which files to upload and download in a data synchronization operation, and investigate each method's effects on performance by comparing benchmark results from DVC and rclone.
+We'll then conclude with a more in-depth explanation of optimizations made in DVC 1.0 which enabled us to outperform both older DVC releases as well as general data sync tools.
 picture: 2020-11-20/header.png